Audio (via Pulseaudio) inside Container

 1. Add this line to etc/pulse/default.pa or ~/.pulse/default.pa (or similar, look at your distributions documentation):

-This will allow access over network, but only from the IP 127.0.0.1 (which is only your computer).
+This will allow access over the network, but only from the IP 127.0.0.1 (which is only your computer).

 As an Alternative you can also use cookie authentication, see: Network Setup – PulseAudio